 |Google Map/Directions||Staff allocated to facility's budget||Events Calendar|

-24 hours seven days a week.
+The Punta Rassa Boat Ramp is open 24 hours, seven days a week.

 In May of 1975 the Frizzell & Kontinos families donated 1.5 acres to Lee County under the provision that it be developed in to a boat ramp and remain for public use.

 Shortly after the donation was official, work began and the boat ramp was completed in about 1 year.
 The newly constructed ramp featured two, dual ramps, this allows for the launching or retrieval of four vessels at a time, separated by a short wooden dock and short wooden docks on either side for the purpose of securing vessels while in the process of unloading and loading, along with paved parking and restroom facilities.
 The construction funded by Boater Registration Fees.